• Home

 Are there any plantations?

-A study that you can download HERE has proven not only the above, but also that it is now possible to yield more Eurycomanone from a 1-year old cultivated plant than a mature wild plant, meaning in the future harvesting mature plants in to near extinction will no longer be needed, which is of course great news for the declining species and for manufacturers.
+A study that you can download HERE mentions not only the above, but also that it is now possible to yield more Eurycomanone from a 1-year old cultivated plant than a mature wild plant, meaning in the future harvesting mature plants in to near extinction will no longer be needed, which is of course great news for the declining species and for manufacturers.
 It may even bring the price down if it ever happens on a large scale.

-How many species exist?
+How many species of Tongkat / Longjack exist?

 There are a total four species being referred by locals as Tongkat Ali according to the Journal of applied science.
 The species are...

-Eurycoma longifolia Jack, also known as Longjack, which is yellow/beige in color in its raw form and is the most studied and the most used for extracts.
+Eurycoma longifolia Jack, also known as Long Jack, which is yellow/beige in color in its raw form and is the most studied and the most used for extracts.
 When people talk about Tongkat Ali, this is usually what they are referring to and is really the only species you should consider if you are basing your purchase on studies.

 Polyathia bullata, also known as Hitam, which is Black/dark brown on the outside and creamy white on the inside, sometimes called King.
 Also used in extracts by some manufacturers though not as much as it is not very well studied.